What is Grey Hat SEO?

 What to do instead of grey hat SEO?

-Optimize website content: Optimizing website content with relevant keywords and high-quality, user-friendly content can help improve search engine rankings and provide value to users.
+Optimize website content: Optimizing a website with relevant keywords and high-quality content can provide value to users and improve a website's ranking.

-Build high-quality backlinks: Building high-quality backlinks from reputable websites can help improve search engine rankings and establish a website's authority in its niche.
+Build high-quality backlinks: Building high-quality backlinks from reputable websites can help establish a website's authority in its niche.

-Focus on user experience: Focusing on providing a high-quality user experience, including fast load times, mobile responsiveness, and intuitive navigation, can help improve search engine rankings and keep users engaged.
+Focus on user experience: Focusing on providing user experience, including fast load times, mobile responsiveness, and intuitive navigation, can help improve rankings and keep users engaged.